-The conventional synthetic fibers tend to be very harmful towards the environment; especially throughout their production process.
-However, by making use of these waste products and recycling them, these can help eliminate these excessive wastes and create new fabrics from these remains.
+Conventional synthetic fibers tend to be very harmful to the environment; especially throughout their production process.
+However, making use of these waste products and recycling them, can help eliminate these excessive wastes and create new fabrics from these remains.

 Recycled nylon is an example of this method.
-However, keep in mind that nylon is not a natural fabric, and use can still be harmful for the environment.
+However, keep in mind that nylon is not a natural fabric, and using it can still be harmful to the environment.
 This is the best vegan synthetic option, among many others.
 Recycled nylon is used for products such as pantyhose and swimwear, for both men and women.

 Soysilk is known as a vegan imitation of traditional silk, and is made from the soy residue that is leftover from tofu production.
 The production process is completely natural and does not include the use of any petrochemicals, making this product not only vegan, but also highly environmentally friendly.